kadimetla/doc-adk-training/training/module08-intro-to-tools/lab-solution.md

-# Module 7: Introduction to Tools
+# Module 8: Introduction to Tools

-## Lab 7: Solution
+## Lab 8: Solution

 This file contains the complete, step-by-step guide to creating the "Researcher" agent.

 ### Goal

 You will build a new agent that can answer questions about current events and topics beyond the LLM's training data by giving it the ability to search the web using the built-in `google_search` tool.

+### Prerequisites
+*   **Note on Costs:** Enabling the Vertex AI API and using the `google_search` tool may incur small costs on your Google Cloud bill.
+Please be aware of the pricing for these services.

 ### Step 1: Create the Researcher Agent Project